RobbyPee/rest-client/README.md

 - **Environment Secrets**: Move sensitive config (e.g., API keys, DB credentials) to environment variables and out of version control.
 - **Error Handling**: Improve error responses to avoid leaking internal stack traces or server details.
 - **Security Headers**: Add common HTTP headers like `Content-Security-Policy` and `X-Frame-Options`.

-> ⚠️ **Note**: This is an early-stage/testing project and should not be used in a production environment without proper security hardening.